(All fields required)

 The advanced fellowship in Pediatric Neuroanesthesia and Intraoperative Neurophysiological Monitoring (PNA-IONM) is a GME-approved advanced fellowship within the Department of Anesthesiology.
-Our neuro-anesthesiology faculty have appointments at both the Cincinnati Children’s Hospital Department of Anesthesia and the University of Cincinnati Department of Anesthesia and provide IONM coverage at both institutions.
+Our neuro-anesthesiology faculty have appointments at both the Cincinnati Children’s Hospital Medical Center Department of Anesthesia and the University of Cincinnati Department of Anesthesia and provide IONM coverage at both institutions.
 Our fellows are exposed to a broad mix of adult and pediatric IONM cases.

 Our five current IONM faculty are supported by a large group of physicians on the neuro-anesthesia service.
 All IONM faculty have received fellowship level training in IONM.
 The Program Director is board certified by the American Board of Neurophysiological Monitoring and is one of two anesthesiologists in the U.S. holding this certification.

 The other members of the IONM team include a group of technologists who work closely with us to provide high-quality patient care at both Cincinnati Children's and UC.
 These technologists are all CNIM certified and have extensive experience with complex cases.

 The goal of the Advanced Fellowship in Neuro-monitoring is to provide the didactic background and clinical experience required to function as an interpreting physician capable of providing IONM services.

 Advanced fellows may choose either a 6- or 12-month program.
 Fellows in the 6-month program will be expected to present a detailed case report, with an extensive bibliography to their academic committee.
 The fellow choosing the 12- month option will be expected to complete a research project in the field of IONM.